anastasiavepreva/ChemX/docs/tutorial.md

-# Loading and Working with ChemEx Datasets
+# Loading and Working with Chemx Datasets

-This section demonstrates a basic usage scenario of one of the ChemEx datasets hosted on Hugging Face.
+This section demonstrates a basic usage scenario of one of the ChemX datasets hosted on Hugging Face.
 The following code is fully reproducible in Google Colab or any Jupyter-based environment.

 The demo uses the **cytox_NeurIPS_updated_data** dataset, which contains cytotoxicity data for various nanomaterials.
 This example includes: